Zim2erman2/angular-mw741u/TUTORIAL.md

 We also provide a [Dockerfile](Dockerfile) for building an environment for running the MUNIT code.

   1. Install docker-ce.
 Follow the instruction in the [Docker page](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce-1)
   2. Install nvidia-docker.
-Follow the instruction in the [NVIDIA-DOCKER README page](https://github.com/NVID
+Follow the instruction in the [NVIDIA-DOCKER README page](https://github.com/NVIDIA/nvidia-docker).
+  3. Build the docker image `dock